ThibaultAndreis/sveltekit-template/README.md

 This is my custom sveltekit template

-It includes tailwind, i18n, dark theme management, pm2 and prettier v2.8 as v3 is broken
+It includes tailwind, i18n, dark theme management, superforms, pm2 and prettier v2.8 as v3 is broken

 ## Creating a project